rbowsley/lamplighthelp/source/4-1-0_Diary_and_My_Diary.markdown

 > By default, the diary shows all that's going on for the current week

 The diary shows all that is going on for the current week.
 In the 'Diary' tab you can view appointments for all {{staff}} who have a profile on Lamplight.
-The 'My Diary' tab will simply show your own appointments and {{task}}s.
+The 'My Diary' tab will simply show your own appointments and {{message}}s.

 ![{{Lamplight}} home page diary](35a.png)